oceanbase/ob-samples/ruby/sequel/README.md

 English | [简体中文](README-CN.md)

-This article introduces how to connect to OceanBase database through mysql2 driver.
+This article introduces how to connect to OceanBase database through sequel.

 ## Quick Start